-When Alice wants to share this information with Bob, she can create a policy in the NuCypher Network to grant access to him.
+When Alice wants to share this information with Bob, she can create a policy in the PRE Application running on the Threshold Network to grant access to him.
 To grant access to Bob, Alice must:

 Create a re-encryption key based on the asymmetric private key and Bob’s public key

-Determine n Ursulas from the NuCypher Network to use in the policy
+Determine n Ursulas from the Threshold Network to use in the policy